peckben1/IslandMaker/README.md

 ## Requirements

-For the code to run properly, it requires Python 3 and the following modules:
+For the current version of the code (PerlinBlessed.ipynb) to run properly, it requires Python 3 and the following modules:
 - JupyterLab or Jupyter Notebook
 - matplotlib.pyplot
 - numpy